ItsMichal/pilsudski/README.md

 # Advanced

 If you are an advanced user, you can fork this repo and edit the config.json.
 This provides advanced customization options for your AI.
-You can then proceed and use the github repo with Heroku, and then just follow the rest of the directions as normal.
+You can then proceed and use the github repo with Heroku, BUT NOTE THAT THE **HEROKU DEPLOY BUTTON WILL NOT WORK**.
+You'll need to manually create an account on Heroku and then connect your fork to it.
+Or more simply edit this README and replace this repo URL in the Heroku button with your own, and then use that link.

+E.g., https://dashboard.heroku.com/new?template=https%3A%2F%2Fgithub.com%2F**[YOUR GITHUB NAME HERE}**%2Fpilsudski%2Ftree%2Fmaster

+Just replace the bolded part with your Github username and go to that link.
+It'll deploy master.